Search

 GitHub Copilot CLI: /fleet for parallel agents

-• Refactoring multiple files at once
+• Refactoring multiple files simultaneously

-• Generating documentation across multiple components
+• Generating documentation across several components

 🔗 GitHub Blog: Run multiple agents at once with /fleet

-GitHub Copilot cloud agent: research, plan and code
+GitHub Copilot cloud agent: research, plan, and code

 ModeDescription

-PR flow controlThe agent generates code on a branch without automatically creating a PR — the developer reviews diffs before deciding
+PR flow controlThe agent generates code on a branch without automatically creating a PR — the developer reviews the diffs before deciding

 Deep researchThe agent investigates an entire repository to answer questions grounded in the project’s context

-🔗 GitHub Changelog: Research, plan and code with Copilot cloud agent
+🔗 GitHub changelog: Research, plan and code with Copilot cloud agent

 Perplexity Computer in Slack